Chinmay4400/learnxinyminutes-docs/chapel.html.markdown

 var myBool: bool = false; // Booleans var myStr: string = "Some string..."; // Strings var singleQuoteStr = 'Another string...'; // String literal with single quotes
+//Tip : You can print the type of a variable "a" using writeln(a.type : string);

 // Some types can have sizes.
 var my8Int: int(8) = 10; // 8 bit (one byte) sized int;